 Acts 5:11 And great fear came upon all the church, and upon as many as heard these things.

 They (Ananias and Sapphira) feared men—including themselves—more than God.
-This caused them to reason away their actions, and attempt to stand in the presence of God without holy fear, without respecting His Right to EVERYTHING that they owned without deception.
-He wasn't asking for everything, but only honesty, integrity, and truthfulness before Him and before men.
+This caused them to reason away their actions, and attempt to stand in the presence of God without holy fear, without respecting His right to everything that they owned without deception.
+He was not asking for everything, but only honesty, integrity, and truthfulness before Him and before men.